Ink Review #2774: Scribo Notturno Viola

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.

-Today’s ink is Wearingeul A Study In Scarlet from the World Literature Series.
-You can find this ink for sale at some retailers including Vanness Pens.
+Teranishi Antique Black is from the Guitar collection.
+You can find these inks for sale at Vanness Pens.

 The color: